antonioscardace/antonioscardace/README.md

 Few info about me:
 * B.Sc. in Computer Science at the University of Catania.
 110 with Honours / 110.
 Nominated for the "Archimede" Prize.
 * M.Sc.
 Student in Computer Science at the University of Catania 📚🎓.
-* My main interests are: Algorithms, Data Structures, Software Engineering, and Data Engineering.
+* My main interests are Algorithms, Data Structures, Software Engineering, Software Architecture, and Data Engineering.
 * Passionate about Movies and Politics.